Instoried Tech - Is there a Secret Sauce?

 We started off by testing some traditional Machine Learning (ML) based methods, in-order to establish a baseline.
 Irrespective of the result of the baseline, the accuracy could only get better from there.
 As is usual, we began with our good ‘ol friend - logistic regression.
 Generally overlooked in the last few years, especially since the resurgence of Deep Learning (DL) methods, it still is a robust method and gives very good results (sometimes even better than more complex methods).
-We tested a number of tokenizers for fitting our training data - TF-IDF, sentencepiece, spaCy - whilst using SVMs for the classification tasks.
+We tested a number of tokenizers for fitting our training data - TF-IDF, SentencePiece, Punkt - whilst using SVMs for the classification tasks.
 This gave us a fair idea of how they performed with respect to our dataset.
-Then, we started trying slightly more advanced methods - LSTMs.
+Then, we started trying a slightly more advanced classification method - LSTM.
 The Bi-directional variant of LSTMs, along with the Attention mechanism, gave us some initial promising results.
+Attention proved useful in understanding the correlation between words and emotions.
 But we wanted to dig “deeper.”

 A small drawback of LSTMs was its inability to handle mid-range dependencies.
 As a subscriber of the adage - One Model to Rule them All - we were determined to find that one model which would do all our classification tasks, along with handling the syntax and semantics of sentences.
 In walks … BERT.
-For training purposes, we used SGD with Nestrov Momentum as ADAM didn’t perform well at all.
+For training purposes, we used Stochastic Gradient Descent with Nestrov Momentum.
 And to ensure faster convergence, we used the 1-cycle policy.
-As the model was going to be deployed from a single K80 GPU machine and we wanted to ensure seamless, real-time results, we explored many optimisation techniques - (i) data parallelisation of both the input and the output of the model; and (ii) further utilising DistilBERT for compression which led to lesser parameters and similar results.
+As the model was going to be deployed from a single K80 GPU machine and we wanted to ensure seamless, real-time results, we explored many optimization techniques - (i) data parallelization of both the input and the output of the model; and (ii) further utilizing DistilBERT for compression which led to lesser parameters and similar results.
 This proved to be a fun engineering challenge, and the end result was something the entire team was happy with.
 We decided to put that model in to production for the v1.0 of our tool / product.
 To further improve the model classification, we used Label Smoothening with KL Divergence Loss.
-Finally, the F1-score of our algorithm for the classification tasks is ~0.95 and the AUC score is ~0.933, thereby ensuring quality results.
+Finally, the F1-score of our algorithm for the classification tasks is 0.95 and the AUC score is 0.933, thereby ensuring quality results.

 At this point, it would be imperative for me to point out the significant help we have taken from open-source (OSS) libraries / codes / blogs, so as to build upon them to achieve our goals.
 In the same spirit, we too are working out concrete ways by which we can give back to the community.
 I shall be sharing those with you soon.

 As you may have noticed, this blog focused primarily on our English language tool and the NLP research aspect of our work.
-In an upcoming blog, I will give you an overview of the Full-stack and DevOps aspect of our work and what it takes to deploy DL models on AWS.
-I will also be talking about the progress we have made with respect to our Hindi language tool.
+In an upcoming blog, I will give you an overview of the Hindi tool and what it takes to deploy DL models on the cloud.

 So do stay tuned.